Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

   <!-- responsive style -->
   <link href="css/responsive.css" rel="stylesheet" />
 ```
-Next in our HTML before we close our "head" tag we will add some internal styles.
+Next in our HTML before we close our "head" tag we will add some internal styles:

 ```html
 <style>